How To Peel Potato, The Right Way

 1. Soak Potatoes in Warm Water

 Before peeling, soak your potatoes in warm water for a few minutes.
-This helps to soften the skins slightly, making them easier to peel.
-It also removes excess dirt and debris from the skin, which can dull your peeler.
+This helps to soften the skin slightly, making it easier to peel.
+It also removes excess dirt and debris from the skin.

 2. Use a Potato Ricer